 Horacio Garcia Rojas

-Rambling in almost 2 and a half hours, JULIA is unequivocally too long for its own good, but owing to the fantastic Swinton, who is the error-free backbone of the picture and almost appears in every and each scene, it is gripping enough to keep us hooked to watch her fight her way against all the odds.
-Ms. Swinton is fearless as ever, creates a magnetic persona out of Julia’s own flaws, maternal instinct is a woman’s most puissant weapon, even for the childless Julia, she transcendently achieves this enthralling metamorphosis from a disheveled woman has nothing to cling to in life to a fleshed-out protector of an innocent life.
+Rambling in almost 2 and a half hours, JULIA is unequivocally too long for its own good, but owing to the fantastic Swinton, who is the error-free backbone of the picture and almost appears in every and each scene, it is gripping enough to keep us hooked to watch her fight her way against all odds.
+Ms. Swinton is fearless as ever, creates a magnetic persona out of Julia’s own flaws, maternal instinct is a woman’s most puissant weapon, even for the childless Julia, she achieves this enthralling metamorphosis from a disheveled woman who has nothing to cling onto to a fleshed-out protector of an innocent boy.
 Among her eclectic filmography, this is simply a high water mark acting-wise.
-In the supporting group, Aidan Gould, who is a shameless empathy provoker for being cute and adorable, while Kate de Castillo in her de-glamourized state, embodies excellently as the lunatic mother of Tom, which only makes her sudden disappearance from the movie feel more grating, is she dead or in hiding?
+In the supporting group, Aidan Gould, who is a shameless empathy provoker for being cute and adorable, while Kate de Castillo in her de-glamorized complexion, excellently inhabits the lunatic mother of Tom, which only makes her sudden disappearance from the story feel somewhat frustrating, is she dead or in hiding?
 A fairly unwise loose end from the screenwriter’s slack job.
-Otherwise, the movie is worth your time.
+Otherwise, the movie is totally worth your time.